by Chris Wayan, 2012-2015

 North of Lake P'jat, at the west end of this miserable sump, a Kilimanjaro rises from the baking plain.
 Well, not quite: no higher than Mt Ararat, 4800 m (15,800').
 But even at this low latitude, that's high enough to be permanently icecapped; the summit's air is thinner than Everest's and nearly as cold.
 But unlike Kilimanjaro or Ararat, the summitzone is neither a wide plateau nor a sharp single cone; it's a ring.
 Mt Ngemu has a caldera 48 km wide (30 mi), the largest on this continent.
 A huge cliffwalled crater, its floor desert dotted with cones--volcanic little afterthoughts.
 A hot salt lake at the low point--unsafe to explore, as it burps carbon dioxide every generation or so, enough to stifle all animal life around it for a mile.

-The outer slopes, though have stony alpine meadows, snowfed, and a broader ring of sparse forest, and an even broader ring of warm but not scorching grove-and-meadow country, dry-Mediterranean in character and, compared to what's all round it, quite habitable.
-Villages mostly don't need to irrigate with snowmelt; rains and occasionaly snows are adequate and soils are rich.
+The outer slopes, though, have stony alpine meadows, snowfed, and a broader ring of sparse forest, and an even broader ring of warm but not scorching grove-and-meadow country, dry-Mediterranean in character and, compared to what's all round it, quite habitable.
+The villages of Ngemu mostly don't need to irrigate with snowmelt; rains and occasional snows are adequate and the volcanic soil is rich.
 Isolation is the only drawback to this rather pleasant ring-oasis.

 All around?
 Oh, a few million square km of desert.
 Because Kakalea really needed one, right?